Healthy lifestyles for children and families

 • swap fizzy drinks, juice drinks, and flavoured milks for water and plain, lower-fat milk

-• if children are eating packaged snacks, aim for a maximum of 2 per day
+• aim for a maximum of 2 packaged snacks per day

-• remember children are smaller than adults and give them smaller portions to begin with – if they’re hungry they will ask for more!
+• give children smaller portions to begin with – remember they’re smaller than adults and if they’re hungry they will ask for more

 • use the free NHS Food Scanner app to find out what’s in your food and find healthier options

-School meals are a great choice and should adhere to the government’s school food standards.
+School meals should meet the government’s school food standards.

 Every primary school child in a Haringey government-funded school can get free school meals.
 Please see our free school meals pages for further information.

-If you prefer to make a packed lunch for your child, have a look at our packed lunch guide for parents to help you create healthy and fun lunches.
+If you prefer to make a packed lunch for your child, have a look at our packed lunch guide for parents (pdf, 4 page(s), 3.11 MB) to help you create healthy and fun lunches.

 Physical activity is incredibly important for children and adults to lead healthy lives.
 It is recommended that children do at least one hour of physical activity every day.

-There are lots of sports and exercise opportunities for children and young people in Haringey, including discounted leisure centre membership for those under 16.
+There are lots of sport and exercise opportunities for children and young people in Haringey, including discounted leisure centre membership for those under 16.

 See our children and young people sport and activities page for information on: